gsjung0419/DFTBP/README.md

 # DFTBP
 LAMMPS codes for DFTB+

 Reference: Jung, Gang Seob, Stephan Irle, and Bobby Sumpter.
 "Dynamic aspects of graphene deformation and fracture from approximate density functional theory."
 Carbon (2022)

 Please check DFTB+ code https://github.com/dftbplus/dftbplus

-This package provides a fix dftbp command which is a wrapper on the DFTB+ DFTB code, so that molecular dynamics can be run with LAMMPS using density-functional tight-binding quantum forces calculated by DFTB+.
+This package provides a fix dftbp command which is a wrapper on the DFTB+ DFTB code, so that molecular dynamics can be run with LAMMPS using density-functional tight-binding calculations by DFTB+.

 GS JUNG@ORNL made this package based on fix_latte.cpp and fix_latte.h (developed by LANL)